inb4track’s Carpeaux reviews “The Best of /mu/ Vol. 2.”

 Another beautiful track, very gentle and delicate interpolation of melodies and synths.
 It’s a pretty little track, very relaxing but with pleanty of subtle changes and synths coming in and out all the time.

-This entry was posted by The Hai on 10 August 2012 at 11:31 AM, and is filed under A Problem Like Maria, Flying Batteries, mattir, New Motive Power, Rekapper, Review, Snailhead, Somnitone, The Best of /mu/ Vol. II, The Hai, Uncategorized, Water Gun Water Gun Sky Attack.
+This entry was posted by admin on August 10, 2012 at 11:31 am, and is filed under A Problem Like Maria, Flying Batteries, mattir, New Motive Power, Rekapper, Review, Snailhead, Somnitone, The Best of /mu/ Vol. II, The Hai, Uncategorized, Water Gun Water Gun Sky Attack.
 Follow any responses to this post through RSS 2.0.You can leave a response or trackback from your own site.